w3c/wai-intro-wcag/content/wcag3-intro.md

 * be more flexible for organizations (that is, owners and developers of websites, apps, tools, etc.)
 * encourage more accessible user experiences

+The conformance model now in the WCAG 3 Draft is a starting point for feedback.

-Some new aspects of the proposed WCAG 3 conformance model:
+Several different aspects of this draft WCAG 3 conformance model:
 * Conformance is more focused on processes <!-- **[processes](https://www.w3.org/TR/wcag-3.0/#processes)** --> (tasks such as ordering an item or registering for a class), rather than web pages.
 * Outcomes can be **rated**, beyond just pass or fail.
 Rating scale is 0-4.
 * The ratings are averaged for a total score.
 There is also a **score for each functional category** (e.g., vision, hearing, memory, etc.).